f.

 cosine the phase angle between

-Waveform for the a.Alternating current theory and electrical machines
+the product and every instant the cycle.Alternating current theory and electrical machines

 201